Did you know a baby girl born in Ohio during the Civil War was named Emancipation Proclamation?

 Until then, they would call the baby “Girlie.”

-The Emancipation Proclamation was signed and issued on January 1, 1863, but Richmond didn’t fall until April 3, 1865.
+The Emancipation Proclamation was signed and issued on the first day of 1863, but Richmond didn’t fall until April 3, 1865.

 On that day, Coggeshall’s two-and-a-half year old daughter was finally named Emancipation Proclamation Coggeshall.